-Students have opportunities to lead and participate in critical research and fieldwork in Philadelphia or abroad, through which they build the skills necessary to conduct anthropological studies in academic or professional settings.
+Pursue advanced research in one specialized area with the Doctor of Philosophy in Anthropology in the College of Liberal Arts at Temple University.
+In this 48-credit, highly selective doctoral program, students have opportunities to lead and participate in critical research and fieldwork in Philadelphia or abroad, building the skills necessary to conduct anthropological studies in academic or professional settings.

 While many Anthropology PhD students pursue full-time faculty positions in colleges and universities, others pursue academic and non-academic research opportunities or enter policy and administrative positions.